-FAILURE TO MANAGE EXPANSION MAY ADVERSELY AFFECT RESULTS OF OPERATIONS management and other resources.
+FAILURE TO MANAGE EXPANSION MAY ADVERSELY AFFECT RESULTS OF OPERATIONS

+The Company's expansion as a result of its investment of the net proceeds of an offering may cause a significant strain on the Company's financial, management and other resources.
 To manage the Company's growth effectively, the Company must continue to improve and expand its existing resources and management information systems.
 If the Company is unable to manage growth effectively, the Company's financial conditions and results of operations may be adversely affected.